High in the Himalayan mountains of Tibet, young monks must prove themselves in

 or bunch up and try not to lean forward or back too much.
 Make your body heat

-travel through as much mass as possible on it’s way up and out of your body.
+travel through as much mass as possible on it’s way up and out of your body. - Hold your hands, palm up, on your lap, with your arms relaxed, but as close to

 touching your body along their whole length as you can manage without